learn-co-curriculum/swift-arrayMethods-readme/README.md

 // ["Add water to kettle", "Boil Water", "Add tea bag to cup", "Wait 3-5 minutes", "Add Milk", "Drink", "Enjoy!"]
 ```

-In this example, you use similar syntax from lesson xx to assign the string of text on the right hand side of the `=` to the index in the array on the left hand side, in this case, position `3`.
+In this example, you use similar syntax to assign the string of text on the right hand side of the `=` to the index in the array on the left hand side, in this case, position `3`.

 ## Removing items from an array